droom/sas1ni69.github.io/_posts/2015-01-04-lowershelf-in-meteor-js-part-2.markdown

 If you have any comments or questions over this post or the one before it, please feel free to contact me through any of mediums on my [contact](http://hassanin-ahmed.com/contact-me/) page.
 Thanks!

+The code so far is on this GitHub [repo](https://github.com/sas1ni69/lowershelf-meteor).
+You and also browse the app on the demo [meteor server](http://lowershelf.meteor.com/).